gionanide/ChessGame/ChangeDataFiles/README.md

+## Cryptography & Json

-Protect your files using ## Cryptography, RSA algorithm import from Crypto.PublicKey and using pseudoRandom functions
+Protect your files using  Cryptography, RSA algorithm import from Crypto.PublicKey and using pseudoRandom functions

-Change your file format into ## Json format
+Change your file format into  Json format